 Until next time, keep your eyes and ear open and see what you can find in your local area at night with the aid of a spotlight.

 Tonight we went on a spotlighting survey in the Wombat State forest.
 Until a couple of months ago I had not seen a Greater Glider in the wild before.
 But tonight took the cake, 8 Greater Gliders spotted on a single transect.
 Perfect night for it, a little moon and no wind and given it is the middle of winter here it was not too cold either.
+I am yet to see one glide but they are quite slow moving and seem not at all fussed by the attention.
+They are quite happy to sit and watch the humans as they wander around with torches hunting for eye shine to find them.

 The Greater Glider is the largest gliding possum in Australia.
 They range from North Queensland to the Wombat Forest in Victoria and are an endangered species.
 They are surprisingly large looking but their fur cost is long and think making them look bigger than they actually are.
 Adults weight up to 1.6 kg in our area.
 Body length is up to 43cm and the tail is up to 53cm.
 So the whole package comes in at around one metre for a full sized adult.
 They eat Eucalyptus leaves like Koalas and are often found in the tops of trees feeding.
 They need many large hollows in their home ranges as they are slow moving and shift home frequently as they feed from tree to tree.